craftytrickster/mock_me/README.md

 MockMe is a tool used to mock dependencies / function calls when running unit (lib) tests in Rust.

+## Caution

+Unfortunately, due to the non determinstic order of how tests are performed by rust/cargo, a mocked function can only be injected by a single test.
+If it is mocked by multiple tests, it may be subject to random panics due to race conditions.
+As a result, this is mainly just an experimental toy crate and it should not be used in production codebases.

 ## How to Use

 *Currently, only works on nightly.*